 DSPS students who have been granted an accommodation of registration priority as part of their documented plan are not subject to loss of registration priority.

 Students may appeal the loss of priority enrollment status due to extenuating circumstances, or where a student with a disability applied for, but did not receive reasonable accommodation in a timely manner.
 Extenuating circumstances are verified cases of accidents, illnesses or other circumstances beyond the control of the student.
 Contact an Admissions and Records office for further information.

 Students may register at the designated date and time or at any time thereafter during scheduled hours of registration.
 Students are encouraged to use mySierra web registration at www.sierracollege.edu during their scheduled time to ensure the best possible course selection. and registration.

-20-space waitlists are established for every class offered by Sierra College.
-When a class reaches maximum enrollment, eligible students who meet the course prerequisite may join the waitlist.
+- Eligible students who meet the course prerequisite may join the waitlist.